DoctorKhan/The-Human-Experiment-Book/src/60_modern_inheritance/02_breaking_free.md

-# Chapter 18: The Engine vs. The Family
+# Chapter 10: The Divine Blueprint

 *Dr. Tyra had been analyzing the behavioral patterns in modern institutions when she made a discovery that left her staring at her own life with horrifying clarity.
 She had been looking for the ancient programming in historical systems, but suddenly she could see it everywhere—in her workplace, her relationships, even in how she thought about herself.*